 Benefits & challenges

 Big data, data mining, machine learning and other terms referring to this constellation of activities are a very hot topic now in many spheres.
-Side-stepping the hype for a moment, consider that some estimates have concluded that data mining could increase European GDP by nearly 2% (more than €200 billion) within the next five years.
+Side-stepping the hype for a moment, consider that some estimates concluded that data mining could increase European GDP by nearly 2% (more than €200 billion) from 2013 to 2018.
 Worldwide, the market for big data technology and services is expected to increase from €1.8 billion in 2013 to €5.3 billion in 2018.
 Moving to cloud-based IT services could save up to 87% of the energy consumed by decentralized computing.

 Some of the benefits of big data over traditional data sources include access to information that might not otherwise be available.
 For instance, information about where individuals are employed and the type of work they do is traditionally only available in aggregate form (disaggregated data are often not publicly accessible), but much of this information can be collected through professional networking sites such as LinkedIn—though even there, gaining access is far from trivial.User-generated data evolve as user focus evolves Click To Tweet

 Big data can also give much broader coverage than a survey instrument.
 Additionally, survey instruments and other data collection schemes need to be updated intentionally, and this is undertaken only so often.
 User-generated data evolve as user focus evolves, enabling them to more effectively capture developing phenomena.
 User-generated data are also less expensive than survey or administrative data, and do not augment the administrative burden on respondents.
 Lastly, the multidimensionality of big data provides a richness that traditional, siloed data sets cannot offer.